JulianGriffin11/Portfolio_Projects/Project 1 - Spotify Symphony/Chapter 3 - Results & Findings/README.md

 ## 🔍 **2.
 Methodology**

-The project uses a combination of **Excel** for data visualization and **R** for statistical analysis.
-I employed linear regression to analyze the relationship between song attributes and their popularity score.
-Pivot tables and dynamic dashboards were used in Excel to further explore trends across different attributes and their correlation to popularity.
+The project uses a combination of **Excel** 📊 for data visualization and **R** 🧮 for statistical analysis.

+1️⃣ In **Chapter 1**, the goal was to statistically model and interpret the key factors influencing song popularity.
+Here, I employed **R** to apply linear regression and further refine the linear model.
+To check my work I addressed issues like multicollinearity, assumption violations, and outliers, aiming to capture the key factors driving song popularity.

+2️⃣ In **Chapter 2**, the goal was to visually present trends and patterns in an accessible and user-friendly format.
+Here, I created an interactive **Excel Dashboard** that allowed users to intuitively and seamlessly access the data.
+Using features like slicers, conditional formatting, and pivot tables, the dashboard enabled an in-depth exploration of how different attributes correlated with song success.

+Both served as compliments to reveal the algorithm's secrets.

 ---